raghav2013/websiterepo/content/post/kubernetes.md

 The next step on application management  is to provide an environment for automating deployment, scaling, and management of containerized applications.
 Kubernetes fits the bill quite nicely here

-Kubernetes is supported  on Azure, AWS and other popular cloud platforms
+Kubernetes is supported  on Azure, AWS , Google and other popular cloud platforms

 We often feel the need to monitor the application we deploy so as to gain useful insights on performance, and ultimately focus on improvement